AgSanches/BikesAnonymous-/README.md

 Once the file is upload, a email will be send it to the admin, with the number of rows in this file, also this file is save in server along a reference in the database.
 You should add in .env, the mailtrap credentials and JWT_SECRET=YGK7gw5JULl8Xf5RO94DWO8U9SWMSwU7E7OH60n4OMdt7NaGqqF9XDoFAtDDaEq2 or execute:

 - php artisan jwt:secret

+### Version 1.2
+- Fix response key, when a file is upload.